ConservationMetrics/gc-scripts-hub/README.md

 ![Available scripts, flows, and apps in gc-scripts-hub](gc-scripts-hub.jpg) _A Windmill Workspace populated with some of the tools in this repository._

-## Deploying the code to a Windmill workspace
+## Deploying the code to Windmill workspaces

 [Install the Windmill CLI](https://www.windmill.dev/docs/advanced/cli), and [set it up to talk to your deployed Workspace](https://www.windmill.dev/docs/advanced/cli/workspace-management).

-Then push the code in this Git repo your workspace:
+Then push the code in this Git repo to your workspace:

     wmill sync push --skip-variables

 Folders named `./tests/` are excluded by `wmill.yml` from syncing to Windmill — because otherwise Windmill tries to make the tests (as with ALL python files) into bona-fide Windmill scripts.

+This repo also provides a shell script to batch push changes to a number of workspaces at once.
+To use this:

+1. Ensure the script is executable:

+       chmod +x bin/push.sh

+2. Populate a list of workspace names in a `.env` file, like so:

+       WORKSPACES=gc-windmill,gc-testing-server,...

+3. Run:

+       bin/push.sh

 ## Development